Foods that can help boost your immune system

 While getting adequate nutrients is important for immune support, Matt says overloading is not recommended.

-“Preventing deficiency is important to have an effective and efficient immune system but you don’t need to take high doses, and in fact supplementing with megadoses outside of what is normally available in our diet is not recommended for this particular virus,” he says.
+“Preventing deficiency is important to have an effective and efficient immune system but you don’t need to take high doses,” he says.

 Written by Claire Burke.